 All game sheets to be faxed to the statistician by noon the next day.
 Failure to do so will result in a $25.00 fine.
 Playoff games must be faxed in the same night.

 Zero tolerance will be practiced by the MHL.
-Team officials and who violate the zero tolerance rule will be suspended for a minimum of 1 game.
+Team officials and those who violate the zero tolerance rule, will be suspended for a minimum of 1 game.

-Any player who accumulates 3 checking from behind penalties will receive an extra game in addition to his/her 3 infraction suspension.
+Any player who accumulates 3 checking from behind penalties will receive an extra game in addition to his/her 3-infraction suspension.

 All teams in all divisions are to be allowed to participate in playoffs.